Home > Funding > Warmer Homes Scotland

 Who is eligible?

 If you do not meet the criteria for Warmer Homes Scotland you might be eligible for assistance through the Home Energy Scotland Grant and Loan, or an area-based scheme near you.
-And, if you’ve read the criteria but you’re unsure, use our self assessment tool – we’re here to help.
+And, if you’ve read the criteria but you’re unsure, use our self assessment tool or call us free on 0808 808 2282 - we’re here to help.

 • Be a homeowner or the tenant of a private-sector landlord